A Novel Approach to Monitoring Natural Hazards in All Terrain, 10-R9613Printer Friendly Version

 Inclusive Dates: 03/28/06 Current

-Background - Prediction, assessment, and mitigation of surface-affecting natural hazard processes such as landslides, avalanches, earthquakes, and floods call upon geoscientists to rapidly deploy instruments and accurately characterize these earth processes, often with little lead time and under dangerous working conditions.
-Affected areas may have heavy tree canopies, or high atmospheric dust loads (volcanic eruptions), precluding the use of traditional location techniques like Global Positioning System (GPS).
-Recent landslides in California and the Philippines, glacier surges in Antarctica and Greenland, and levee breaks in Louisiana emphasize both the time constraints and urgency of monitoring and the dynamic and life-threatening nature of earth processes.
-The proliferation of inexpensive radio systems provides a technology that has the potential to redefine the approach to rapid characterization of hazardous earth processes.
+Background - Prediction, assessment and mitigation of surface-affecting natural hazard processes such as landslides, avalanches, earthquakes, and floods call upon geoscientists to rapidly deploy instruments and accurately characterize these earth processes, often with little lead time and under dangerous working conditions.
+Affected areas may have heavy tree canopies or high atmospheric dust loads (volcanic eruptions), precluding the use of traditional location techniques like Global Positioning System (GPS).
+Recent landslides in California and the Philippines, glacier surges in Antarctica and Greenland, and levee breaks in Louisiana emphasize both the time constraints and urgency of monitoring, and the dynamic and life-threatening nature of earth processes.
+Inexpensive radio systems provide a technology that has the potential to redefine the approach to rapid characterization of hazardous earth processes.
 This research demonstrates an inexpensive, cooperative, radar-like technology for relative distance measurement between intelligent radio nodes.

-This joint (Automation and Data Systems and Geosciences and Engineering Divisions) internal research and development (IR&D) program is combining the evolving techniques in inexpensive radio systems with exploration tools and techniques required for natural hazards characterization.
+This project is combining the evolving techniques in inexpensive radio systems with exploration tools and techniques required for natural hazards characterization.
 Development and evaluation of prototype radio nodes are providing leverage and compelling support for adoption of this novel approach to earth process hazard assessment and mitigation.
 Further, the experience gained in the use of cooperative, radar-like location technology will have wide applications to areas outside earth processes.